einbahnstrasse/MHL-Synthesis-Techniques/schedule.md

 #### Downloads

 #### Assignments
-_Assignments are generally due before the next class._
+_(Unless otherwise noted, assignments are always due before the next class!)_
 * **Install** + **Authorize** MaxMSP
 * Join our Digitale Kreation Discord Server _(see link on Syllabus page)_
 * **Finish these patches** we made in class: